Our Polygraph Services

-Johan Van Niekerk, our forensic psychophysiologist, served in the South African Police Service from 1989 to 2006 where he was exposed to an immense amount of training, and gained a lot of experience by being part of the police’s detective branch where he worked himself up to a criminalistics expert (Fingerprints and Identikit Specialist).
-Johan was trained in 2007 at the Academy for Scientific Investigative Training (Forensic Assessment Interview and Integrated Interrogation Techniques) and attended several advanced polygraph seminars.
+Our forensic psychophysiologist, served in the South African Police Service from 1989 to 2006 where he was exposed to an immense amount of training, and gained a lot of experience by being part of the police’s detective branch where he worked himself up to a criminalistics expert (Fingerprints and Identikit Specialist).
+He was trained in 2007 at the Academy for Scientific Investigative Training (Forensic Assessment Interview and Integrated Interrogation Techniques) and attended several advanced polygraph seminars.
 He is a member of the South African Polygraph Federation (SAPFED).

 Please note that we do not conduct Voice Stress Analysis (VSA), which is said to record psychophysiological stress responses that are present in the human voice.
 It has been said that it is not possible to cleanly separate the voice signals into components, due to emotion and deception.
 The technique’s accuracy remains debated.
 There are no independent research studies that support the use of VSA as reliable lie detection technology, while there are numerous studies that dispute its reliability.